LanikSJ/slack-dark-mode/README.md

 #### For Windows Users

 Open Powershell in Admin mode:\
-Note: This script will automatically kill slack each time you update.
+Note: This script will automatically kill Slack each time you update.

 ```powershell
 PS ~/> .\slack-dark-mode.ps1